 1941 Lincoln Penny Composition and Design

-The 1941 Lincoln penny comprises 95% copper and 5% tin and zinc, giving well-preserved examples of a distinct reddish-brown color.
+The 1941 Lincoln cent comprises 95% copper and 5% tin and zinc, giving well-preserved examples of a distinct reddish-brown color.
 It has a diameter of 19.05 mm and weighs 3.11 grams.
 The absence of a reeded edge sets it apart from other denominations.

 1941 Lincoln Penny Error Coins